-A2578 gives New Jersey’s land-based casinos the opportunity to apply for an online gaming permit and to partner with an iGaming software provider (e.g. GameSys, Betfair, 888).
+A2578 gives New Jersey’s land-based casinos the opportunity to apply for an online gaming permit and to partner with an iGaming software provider or operator (e.g. GameSys, Betfair, 888).
 Casino applicants are required to pay a nonrefundable deposit of $100,000 to fund the application process.
 If approved, that money is applied towards the $400,000 cost of the actual gaming license.

 Aside from casino permits, there are three types of iGaming licenses available: